Exoplanets as Sub-GeV Dark Matter Detectors: Dark Matter Equilibration

 \section{Dark Matter Equilibration}

 DM capture and annihilation must reach equilibrium in order for the heating process to be maximally effective~\cite{Griest:1986yu}.
 In this subsection, we show equilibrium can be expected to be reached in our exoplanets of interest.
-As our sensitivity extends into the sub-GeV regime (as shown above with lower evaporation masses), we consider both the standard $2 \rightarrow 2$ annihilation process, as well as $3 \rightarrow 2$ annihilation processes, which can be key for light DM.
+As our sensitivity extends into the sub-GeV regime, we consider both the standard $2 \rightarrow 2$ annihilation process, as well as $3 \rightarrow 2$ annihilation processes, which can be key for light DM.
 Note that in principle also DM decay can lead to an energy injection equilibrium, however the timescale required for equilibration is of the order of Gyr.
 Such short lifetimes are ruled out by indirect detection, see e.g. Ref.~\cite{Mitridate:2018iag}.